bang-olufsen/mozart-open-api/README.md

 # Mozart Open API

-The Mozart API is a generated REST API with async capabilities and WebSocket notification channel for immediate state information.
+The Mozart API is a auto-generated REST API with async capabilities and WebSocket notification channel for immediate state information.

 ## Installation

 The Mozart Open API can be installed with pip.
 For more information about required Python version, check the PyPI page.

 Install using pip:

+__NOT WORKING__

 ```terminal
 pip3 install mozart-api